fellipecaetano/dotfiles/README.md

 # dotfiles
-Scripts and configuration files for my OS X development environment.
+Scripts and configuration files for my macOS development environment.